noone234/validxml-flask/README.md

 Run the following commands.

     cd validxml
+    python3 -m venv env
+    . env/bin/activate
+    pip install --upgrade pip
+    pip install -r requirements.txt

+Above I largely assumed that your server has Python version 3.
+If you have Python version 2,
+run the following commands instead.

+    cd validxml
     virtualenv venv
     . venv/bin/activate
     pip install --upgrade pip
     pip install -r requirements.txt

-Above I largely assumed that your server has Python version 2 as provided with Red Hat Enterprise Linux.
-Adjust for Python version 3 if desired.

 **Setup**

-Edit "app.py" in your favorite text editor.
+Edit "app/__init__.py" in your favorite text editor.
 Search for XML_SCHEMA_PATH.
 Change that to your desired .xsd file and path.

 **Running the XML Validator**

-In the "validxml" directory, run "python app.py".
+In the "validxml" directory, run "python manage.py".
 Flask will then start listening on port 5000 for requests.

 People may direct their web browser to your server's port 5000, e.g.